 3. Promote Your Book

-Getting the word out is vital to building your personal brand.
+Getting the word out is vital to building your brand.
 To do this, you’ll need a website, a social media presence, the hustle to get your book into the hands of influential people, a way to invite readers to leave reviews on your storefront, and an email list from your website to stay in contact with your customers.

 4. Opt In for Selling Your Book on Your Author Website